libvips/build-win64/8.6/README.md

 ### Fetch binary dependencies

-We use some binary zips for basic things like `libz` and `gettext`.
+We use a couple of binary zips for basic things like `libz`.
 Run:

 	./get-win64-packages.sh